 Starting a campaign isn’t just about having an idea or drawing up possible designs for your product or service.
 A Kickstarter is about community building and engaging with potential customers, influencers, industry experts, and crowdfunding backers who can help bring more visitors to your Kickstarter page.

 Rome wasn’t built in a day.
-And running a successful campaign takes months — we’ve even run some pre-launch campaigns for over a year as we got ready for the launch at The Crowdfunding Formula.
+Running a successful campaign takes months — we’ve even run some pre-launch campaigns for over a year as we got ready for the launch at The Crowdfunding Formula.

 If other campaigns raise $25,000 in two months, we raise around $50,000 in just one day.